 It calculates Words That Increase Opens, recommending at least three from their tried-and-true Word Bank.
 It also notifies you if you have Words That Decrease Opens, giving you another Word Bank of limiting writing opportunities.

 The Email Subject Line Tester considers capitalization (Case) and the use of numbers (Numbers Present), suggesting capital letters and at least one number are email subject line best practices.
-It even takes into account word, character, and emoji count and shows you loose mobile and desktop previews.
+It even takes into account word, character, and emoji count and shows you mobile and desktop previews.

 Mizy by Automizy